Everybody gets bad money advice at some point…

 - It places a financial burden on you at the very beginning of your career, when you’re least equipped to handle it.

+Of course student loans are necessary for some and since education is such a good investment, I wouldn’t hesitate to take one if there were no other options.
+That’s the thing though, there are ways to get around it.
 I know many people who have managed to get through college/university without debt, and many others who are still paying off student loan debt years later.
 You get to choose which camp you want to be in.

 You should buy because renting is just throwing money away